FIND AN OBITUARY

 Her grandchildren were her whole world, and she loved being Nans.
 She was hands down the best Nans.
 She was born to be a mama, but is forever a grandma.

 Her family would like to thank the doctors, nurses, and caregivers at Oregon Health Sciences University who cared for her with compassion, respect, and dignity and made her feel so loved.
-They would also like to thank Chaplaincy Healthcare for their services in her final days.
+They would also like to thank Chaplaincy Healthcare for their services.

 Steve and family, you are in my thoughts and prayers at this time.
 I didn’t know Cindy well, but she was thought of so highly by the ones who rode with her.
 Keep all your good memories always with you!